cameron-suth/2025-4216COMP-Team10/Questions.md

 Were certain genres more popular at certain times?

-Do Time Signatures affect the Popularity of a song? - Aaron
+Does Time Signatures affect the Popularity of a song? - Aaron

 Which artists have released the most popular songs? - Harry